simdutf/simdutf/README.md

    * This function is not BOM-aware.
    *
    * @param input         the UTF-16LE string to convert
-   * @param length        the length of the string in 2-byte words (char16_t)
+   * @param length        the length of the string in 2-byte code units (char16_t)
    * @param latin1_buffer   the pointer to buffer that can hold conversion result
-   * @return number of written words; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16le_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;
+   * @return number of written code units; 0 if input is not a valid UTF-16LE string */ simdutf_warn_unused size_t convert_utf16le_to_latin1(const char16_t * input, size_t length, char* latin1_buffer) noexcept;